 Create a new Tasty Link

-- In the left-hand navigation of your WordPress dashboard, select Tasty Links, then click Add New.
+- In the left-hand navigation of your WordPress dashboard, go to WP Tasty → Tasty Links → Links page, then click Add New.

 - In the “Keyword” field, enter the keyword that you want to be ✨automagically✨ linked when someone reads through your posts.
 The keywords must match the spelling and punctuation exactly, but they are not case-sensitive.